SeivenBell/oqd-core/README.md

 ```
 To deploy the documentation server locally:
 ```
-mkdocs serve
+mkdocs serve -a localhost:8001
 ```
-After deployment, the documentation can be accessed from http://127.0.0.1:8000
+After deployment, the documentation can be accessed from http://127.0.0.1:8001

 ## Acknowledgements <a name="acknowledgements"></a>